Fine Arts

 This course is not UC/CSU-approved.

 These courses provide independent study direction to nurture students toward more advanced repertoire and understanding of music.
 Guitar ensemble (small group) participation is a central part of the class.
 Besides that, performing aspect students will develop technical and reading skills appropriate to their level.
 A minimum of 30 minutes of outside practice five days per week is required.
 Many performing opportunities outside of the class will be presented and students will be prepared to give excellent performances.
 Students who begin these classes (level II) should have at least the following skills: the ability to play a variety of right-hand arpeggio patterns through a chord progression, command of rest and free stroke, ability to read through the ninth position (and an understanding of what is beyond that), two and three-octave diatonic scales, and some solo repertoire.
 Instructor approval is required.
+Participation in after-school performances is required.

 7515 CP Men’s Chorus

-Year Course - All Grade Levels Elective
+Year Course - Freshmen/Sophomores/Juniors/Seniors - Elective

 Men’s Choir 1 is offered to students with limited vocal/choral experience.
 Students will learn how to match pitch, expand their vocal range, and learn the basic techniques of vocal production including proper breathing and vowel production.
 Students will learn some music theory as it relates to singing.
 Several concerts will be performed each year.
-Students are assessed a $50.00 fee for materials and accompanists.

 7520 Advanced Choir

-Year Course – Sophomore/Junior/Senior Elective
+Year Course – Sophomores/Juniors/Seniors - Elective

 Prerequisites: Audition required